Sejalmore10/favice.html/README.md

 # favice.html
-This is powe bi end to end project
+This is power bi end to end project